 HOW STRONG: The PowerBoost powerplant option makes the new F-150 about the fleetest footed full on work duty half-ton pickup that can be had, off-road motorsport models excluded.
 Two hundred AC electric of the total available 570 lb-ft net hybrid twist are on top at a mere couple hundred rpm.
 That more than makes up for the extra battery electric motor mass aboard.
 Off the line snap is devoid of even the F-150 Raptor 3.5T Ecoboost‘s lag.
 Programming of the Ford-GM 10-speed automatic sometimes blurs the shifts, tending to stay in the fuel saving high gear even at neighborhood speeds, but can readily stand to attention for quick 3 gear drops when the accelerator is pushed hard.
 Low engine load will automatically trigger pure electric mode.

 HOW LIMBER: Prior Roadblazing.com experience with the then newly aluminum paneled 2016 F-150 demonstrated how a lighter body upon a stiff boxed steel frame made for more accurate motion control.
 The Powerboost option on the 2021 F-150 lowers the center of gravity further with the battery pack beneath the forward bed floor.
-Sticking by traditional rear leaf springs the latest F-series still tracks and limits lean and roll better than RAM and the latest GM twins which have adopted rear coils.
-While Ford’s calibration of steering rotation is more languid than the standard served up by Silverado / Sierra four-wheel brake rotors are activated by a linear though short travelling pedal.
+Sticking by traditional rear leaf springs the latest F-series limits lean and roll better than similarly sprung GM twins, but trails the rear coil lifted RAM in hop free ride compliance.
+Ford’s calibration of steering rotation remains languid compared to the standard served up by Silverado / Sierra, while the four-wheel brake rotors benefit from a linear, if short traveling, pedal.